Updated March 24, 2021

 All COVID-19 tests referenced in this section will be administered at no cost to the student, faculty or staff member being tested.

-The university may authorize additional COVID-19 testing in other situations before or during the fall semester.
+The university may authorize additional COVID-19 testing in other situations.

 Test results and analysis

-The university will notify individuals of their test result as soon as possible after receiving the result from the laboratory.
+All individuals will be notified of their test result as soon as possible after the result is available.

-All students, faculty and staff who test positive for COVID-19 through a test not administered by the university must immediately notify the COVID-19 reporting line by email at COVID19@missouristate.edu or complete the COVID-19 Reporting Form.
-Additionally, all students, faculty and staff who are informed by a physician or public health official that they must quarantine or isolate must immediately notify the COVID-19 reporting line.
+All students, faculty and staff who test positive for COVID-19, or who are informed by a physician or public health official that they must quarantine or isolate, must immediately complete the COVID-19 Reporting Form.

-The university will maintain confidentiality of all test results, but will provide limited information about individuals who tested positive for COVID-19 to the university’s emergency preparedness manager and the Springfield-Greene County Health Department as required by law.
+The university will maintain confidentiality of all test results, but will provide limited information about individuals to the COVID-19 Response Team, the Springfield-Greene County Health Department, and the Missouri Department of Health and Senior Services, as required by law.
 Demographic information without personal identifiers will be analyzed for trends and risks to groups in which additional testing may be warranted.